maartenpt/flexipipe/README.md

 **Note**:
 - The `reg` field is optional and used for explicit normalization mappings (corresponds to `Reg=` in CoNLL-U and `@reg` in TEITOK).
 This is especially useful for historic documents where orthographic variants depend on transcription standards, region, period, and register.
 If `reg` is present, it takes priority over similarity-based normalization.
-- The `count` field indicates the frequency of this word with this specific analysis in the training corpus.
-This is useful for disambiguation when a word has multiple possible analyses (see below).
+- The `count` field is **optional**.
+If missing, a default count of 1 is used.
+Counts are useful for disambiguation when a word has multiple possible analyses (see below).
+Vocabularies without counts work perfectly fine for lemmatization and tagging.

 **Multiple Analyses (Ambiguous Word)**:
 For words with multiple possible analyses (different UPOS/XPOS/FEATS/LEMMA combinations), use an array.
-The `count` field helps determine the most likely analysis:
+The `count` field (if present) helps determine the most likely analysis:
 ```json
 {
   "band": [